d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

 custom small-scale output network.
 Gluon provides a wide range of pre-trained models.
 Here, we will use the pre-trained ResNet-34 model.
-Because the competition data set is a subset of the pre-training data set, we simply reuse the input of the pre-trained model's output layer, i.e. the extracted features.
+Because the competition data set is a subset of the pre-training data set, we simply reuse the input of the pre-trained model's output layer, i.e., the extracted features.
 Then, we can replace the original output layer with a small custom output network that can be trained, such as two fully connected layers in a series.
 Different from the experiment in